-The Sony RX1R has a solid built body, the fixed Zeiss lens and the body give a well-balance feel, the grip also provides a good handling since the camera is so small and lightweight.
+The Sony RX1R has a solid build body, the fixed Zeiss lens and the body give a well-balanced feel, the grip also provides good handling since the camera is so small and lightweight.

-The Zeiss lens uses 49mm filter, and the lens body offers 3 control rings, the front control ring is the focus control ring, the medium ring is the focus distance mode ring, and the ring that nearest to the camera body is the aperture control ring.
+The Zeiss lens uses a 49 mm filter.
+The lens body offers three control rings, the front control ring is the focus control ring, the medium ring is the focus distance mode ring, and the ring nearest to the camera body is the aperture control ring.

-The focus distance mode ring provides 0.2 – 0.3m and 0.3 to infinity modes, the mode ring is smooth but tighter than the focus control ring, swtching between the modes is easy but not something you will remember to do every time.
+The focus distance mode ring provides 0.2 – 0.3 m and 0.3 m to infinity modes.
+The mode ring is smooth but tighter than the focus control ring.
+Switching between the modes is easy but not something you will remember to do every time.

-The aperture control ring gives a nice click feedback which allows changing of aperture in 1/3 stops from F2 to F22.
-However, the aperture control ring does not have direct connection with the aperture blades because the aperture will be changed by the camera regardless of the position of aperture control ring when the camera is being used in P or S mode.
+The aperture control ring gives clicky feedback, allowing to change the aperture in 1/3 stops from F2 to F22.
+However, the aperture control ring only digitally controls the aperture blades.
+The camera will take over the control to change the aperture when the camera is used in P or S mode.

-The bottom-right is the focus mode dial which let you to choose between AF, DMF, and MF mode.
+The bottom-right is the focus mode dial, which lets you choose between AF, DMF, and MF mode.

-The right side (from the view of lens) has 3 ports (from top to bottom), the micro USB port for charging and data transfer, the micro HDMI port, and the mini jack.
+The left side (from the natural camera holding position) has three ports, the micro USB port for charging and data transfer, the micro HDMI port, and the mini-jack.

-The rear of the camera has a large and excellent 3 inches Xtra fine LCD screen, flash trigger button, play button, menu button, trash button, customisable buttons (Fn, AEL, control wheel), and a back control dial.
-The back control dial is used to control shutter speed in S and M mode, other than that it does not provide any control for shooting (not even for the scene selection).
+The camera’s rear side has a 3 inches Xtra fine LCD screen, flash trigger button, play button, menu button, trash button, customizable buttons (Fn, AEL, control wheel), and a back control dial.
+We can use the back control dial to control shutter speed in S and M mode.
+Other than that, it does not provide any control for shooting (not even for the scene selection).

-The top view of the camera, from left to right is the pop up flash, multi interface hotshoe, mode dial, shutter button (and camera on/off switch), a customizable c button, and an exposure compensation dial.
+From left to right, the top view of the camera is the pop-up flash, multi-interface hot shoe, mode dial, shutter button (and camera on/off switch), a customizable c button, and an exposure compensation dial.

-The shutter button is very smooth and gives a very good feel when it is pressed, and the hole on it allows for the threaded connection for the cable release.
+The shutter button gives a bouncy feedback when pressed.
+The hole is the threaded connection port for the cable release.

-The mode dial provides the standard P, A, S, M modes, auto mode, panorama mode, scene mode, and 3 memory modes.
-The dedicated exposure compensation dial allows manual 1/3 stops incremental/decremental from -3 EV to 3 EV, the dial is tight and provides nice click feedback.
+The mode dial provides the standard P, A, S, M, auto mode, panorama mode, scene mode, and three memory modes.
+The dedicated exposure compensation dial allows manual 1/3 stops increment/decrement from -3 EV to 3 EV.

-The lens cap is built by metal and it gives a premium feel too.
+The lens cap is built of metal, and it gives a premium feel too.

 Sony External EVF

 The Sony external EVF is an excellent accessory (but expensive) to be used with the Sony RX1/RX1R.
-It can be tilted up to 90 degrees upward and there is a button the switch between the finder and LCD (you may set to switch automatically in the camera setting).
-The EVF is well-built and the finder quality is great which helps a lot when using in bright area.
+It can be tilted up to 90 degrees upward, and there is a button the switch between the finder and LCD (you may set it to switch automatically in the camera setting).
+The EVF is well-built, and the finder quality is excellent, which helps a lot when used in bright areas.

-Although the Sony RX1R was introduced in 2012 but its menu is very similar as what we have seen in the current Sony A7 series.
-The items/options were categorized logically, browsing through the menu and setting up the customizable buttons was easy.
+Although the Sony RX1R was introduced in 2012, its menu is similar to the current Sony A7 series menu.
+The items/options were categorized logically.
+Browsing through the menu and setting up the customizable buttons was easy.

-The Sony RX1/RX1R only has contrast-detection AF which has been criticised by many for its performance.
-I set the Sony RX1R in aperture priority mode at F2, tested in both good lighting and night environment, and shooting in standard continuous shooting mode and speed priority continuous shooting mode.
+The Sony RX1/RX1R only has contrast-detection AF, which many have criticized for its performance.
+I set the Sony RX1R in aperture priority mode at F2, and tested the Sony RX1R in standard continuous shooting mode and speed priority continuous shooting mode.

-The Sony RX1R managed to shoot 3-4 shots in standard continuous shooting mode before the car lost in the view while it managed to shoot 10-12 shots shooting in speed priority continuous shooting mode.
-In daylight, the Sony RX1R’s contrast-detection AF performed quite well as it managed to keep focus at the front of car from the start to the last shots.
-The Sony RX1R’s AF performance in night definitely cannot match its daylight AF performance, it was hunting so hard to give the accurate focusing result but it didn’t do well in most of the cases especially when the subject had lesser contrast to the background.
+The Sony RX1R managed to shoot 3-4 shots in standard continuous shooting mode before the car lost in the view, while it managed to shoot 10-12 shots shooting in speed priority continuous shooting mode.
+In daylight, the Sony RX1R’s contrast-detection AF performed exceptionally well as it managed to keep focus at the front of the car from the start to the last shots.
+The Sony RX1R’s AF performance at night definitely cannot match its daylight AF performance.
+It was hunting so hard to focus accurately.
+The AF didn’t do well in most cases, especially when the subject had lesser contrast to the background.

-Since the Sony RX1R is a full frame camera then it should have good performance in high ISO.
-The test shots below were cropped for 100% view (when you clicked to view it), the RAW shots did not have any noise reduction while the following shots were processed with the default noise reduction in Capture One Pro 8.
+Since the Sony RX1R is a full-frame camera, then it should have good performance in high ISO.
+I cropped the test shots below for 100% view (when you clicked to view it).
+I did not apply any noise reduction to the RAW photos, and applied the default noise reduction in Capture One Pro 8 to the JPEG photos.

 The Sony RX1R performs very well in the high ISO.
-The RX1R RAW files are quite clean till ISO 3200, the noise becomes more noticeable in ISO 6400 and ISO 12800 but the RAW files still keep reasonable amount of details, the RAW file in ISO 25600 is the noisiest and the details are lost significantly.
+The RX1R RAW files are pretty clean until ISO3200.
+The noise becomes more noticeable from ISO6400 onward, but the RAW files still keep a reasonable amount of details.
+The RAW file in ISO25600 is the noisiest, and the details are lost significantly.

 Noise Deduction in COP8

-After applied the noise reduction default settings in Capture One Pro 8, the results are pretty impressive.
-The processed image at ISO 6400 is very clean and the image in ISO 12800 is still pretty usable.
-The image in ISO 25600 is noisy and loss significant amount of details.
+After applying the noise reduction default settings in Capture One Pro 8, the results are pretty impressive.
+The processed image at ISO6400 is very clean, and the image of ISO12800 is still pretty usable.
+Similarly, the ISO25600 image is noisy and loses a significant amount of details.

-The Sony RX1R’s full frame image sensor performed very well in high ISO shoots, it was very comfortable to set the upper limit to ISO 6400 (or even ISO12800) in the ISO auto mode without worrying to loss too much details.
+The Sony RX1R’s full-frame image sensor performed very well in high ISO shots.
+I’m very comfortable to set the upper limit to ISO6400 or even ISO12800 in the ISO auto mode without worrying about losing too many details.

 The Sony RX1R comes with a non-interchangeable Zeiss Sonnar T* F2 prime lens.
 Therefore, I would review the lens here as well.

-The lens exhibits little barrel distortion but it can be corrected easily in the raw-processing software.
+The lens exhibits little barrel distortion, but you can correct it easily in the post-processing software.